jiholland/commitlint/README.md

 # Commitlint
-Python module that will lint commit messages according to conventional commit.
+Python module that will lint commit messages according to the conventional commit scheme.

+Usage: ./commitlint.py